 Regardless if you're experienced, new, use an expensive bass, cheaper bass, fret or fretless, you can make a name for yourself after attending the Atlanta Institute of Music and Media.

 Online Certificate in Music and Technology: Bass Concentration

 Both programs offer music production techniques, such as recording, mixing, and mastering.
-As an official AVID Pro Tools Partner, AIMM has access to the same tech and software the pros use.
+As an official AVID Pro Tools Partner, AIMM's Bass Degree Program has access to the same tech and software the pros use.

-The Bass Cert is 100% online (which is great for bassists wanting to get a step ahead in these unknown, socially distant times).
+The Bass Certificate is 100% online (which is great for bassists wanting to get a step ahead in these unknown, socially distant times).